osome-iu/misinfo-partisanship-hksmisinforeview-2021/README.md

 ### Link Sharing on Twitter

 This dataset contains a set of link sharing actions that occurred on Twitter during the month of June 2017.
-The dataset is accessible at [Zenodo](https://zenodo.org/record/2558687#.XFyGfc9Kh24).
-Download the `domain-shares.data` file from the link and put it into the `data` directory.
+The dataset is available on the [Harvard Dataverse](https://doi.org/10.7910/DVN/6CZHH5).

 ### Political Valence